p2eengineering/kalp-studio-documentation/docs/Getting-started/Billing/How-does-a-new-user-access-billing.md

 ### Conclusion

 The billing screen in Kalp Studio is designed with user convenience in mind, offering a clear and efficient way to manage subscriptions and services.
 New users will find it easy to navigate, understand the pricing model, and make informed decisions about their service needs.
-The ability to start with a Personal Plan and upgrade as needed provides flexibility and scalability, catering to users at different stages of their journey.